binipringle/intro-to-dh/_texts/4-jekyll.md

 rights: Introduction to Jekyll is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Introduction to Jekyll is based on Introduction to Jekyll of the Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives (GCDI) at https://github.com/DHRI-Curriculum.
 When sharing this material or derivative works, preserve this paragraph, changing only the title of the derivative work, or provide comparable attribution.
 source: Graduate Center Digital Humanities Research Institute
 toc:
-- Interacting with Python
+- What Is a Static Site?
-- Types
+- Advantages and Disadvantages
-- Variables
+- Installation
+- Getting Started - Setting Up A First Website
-- Running scripts
+- Decide Location
+- Serve the Server
+- Your First Site
+- The Backend of Your First Site
-- Errors in Python
+- Exiting

 ---